Web Application Programmer

 - Ability to handle multiple, concurrent project tasks and overlapping deadlines.

-- Fully enrolled NDSU student.
+- A full-time NDSU student.

 - Experience using an IDE for programming and debugging work.